vanyaeccles/Hexiwear-Android-UnityEngine/README.md

 ___
-##Where was the project left off?:
+## Where was the project left off?

 We left it in a state where it was a little bit fiddly setting up the connections and we weren't able to get the latency between the wearable and the game engine down to a suitable level*.
 Still I believe it could be used as a jumping off point for projects using Wearables/Bluetooth/Android/Windows/Unity.